-Where no contact has been made with the school we will contact parents to try and establish the reason for a child's absence.
+Where no contact has been made with the school the school will contact parents by text, email, telephone or letter to try and establish the reason for a child's absence.
 When we establish the reason for the absence, we will mark it as authorised or unauthorised depending on the reason for the absence.
-If we are unable to establish the reason for absence within 5 school days, we will make the absence as unauthorised, using the O code.
+If we are unable to establish the reason for absence within a week, we will make the absence as unauthorised, using the O code.
 If we are concerned about a pupil's absence and are unable to contact the parent/s, we may contact the pupil's emergency contacts and/or other professionals or contacts of the family who we reasonably expect may be able to advise us of the pupil's whereabouts.